 You could say Merch is a loner’s journey, but it’s quite the contrary; oftentimes you’ll find yourself joining Facebook groups and looking for Youtube videos for advice, tools, and strategies others are having success with, all of which you will want to try out and hopefully make sales.
 Soon enough you find that you are struggling to create quality designs, that uploading design takes more time than you can spare and to top it off you don’t know where to start to do research.

 If you are doing that: you are living another mercher’s life (in a way) instead of your own, so snap out of it.
-First: know yourself, your possibilities and limitations, and then apply all the knowledge and tactics you’ve learned as you can fit in your own life and routine.
+First: know yourself, your possibilities, and limitations, and then apply all the knowledge and tactics you’ve learned as you can fit into your own life and routine.
 This will determine whether you have to invest in designers or a design stock if you can upload 1 or 10 products per day, the time you devote to do research, and consequently, you’ll see that reflected in your sales.

 A lot of people get frustrated and drop off because they “try everything but get no sales”, and that’s simply because they’re trying everything that works for other merchers instead of what works for themselves.